 - The Washington Post, "‘Disaster waiting to happen’: Thousands of inmates released as jails and prisons face coronavirus threat"

 - CDC, "Interim Guidance on Management of Coronavirus Disease 2019 (COVID-19) in Correctional and Detention Facilities"

 - Legal Aid Society, "Legal Aid Files Lawsuit to Release 116 Incarcerated New Yorkers at a high risk of COVID-19"

-- NY Times, "We Are Not a Hospital: A Prison Braces for Coronavirus"
+- The New York Times, "We Are Not a Hospital: A Prison Braces for Coronavirus"

-- NY Post, "NYC to begin releasing inmates amid coronavirus outbreak"
+- The New York Post, "NYC to begin releasing inmates amid coronavirus outbreak"

 - The Journal News, "Clemency is needed for incarcerated New Yorkers vulnerable to coronavirus"